JDare/ClankBundle/Resources/docs/TopicSetup.md

     ...
     topic:
         -
-            name: "acme/channel" #Important! this is the topic name used to match to this service!
+            name: "acme" #Important! this is the topic namespace used to match to this service!
             service: "acme_hello.topic_sample_service" #The service id.
     # Add as many as you need
     #    -